Volunteer

 Choose where to serve

-You can enroll at one or more of the locations listed below, and you may also volunteer at public events.
+You can enroll at one or more of the locations listed below, you may also be able to complete service hours at approved public service events (when eligible and approved).

-To view upcoming volunteer events and opportunities (by location, activity, or date), use the Volunteer Opportunities Page.
+To view upcoming volunteer opportuniyies and public events (by location, activity, or date), use the Volunteer Opportunities Page.

 How it works